 For my own trigger of stress, I have begun the practice of yoga at least once per week.
 I find that when I have the chance to meditate on my day, I am better able to manage the things that work and the things that are not working.
 I think the reason it works for me is because it forces me (for sixty minutes of my day) to be away from the hustle and bustle of life, including my cell phone, to focus on just me for a time.
 I truly encourage all people with a form of epilepsy to find some type of meditation or yoga.

 Another reason I love yoga is the fact that it forces you to breathe correctly.
 Many people with epilepsy tend to hold their breath which actually causes increased anxiety and lack of oxygen to get into their system.
 I, for one, hold my breath in stressful situations or some of my busy moments.
 I have started to take moments regularly that are deep breaths causing my body to slow down and reduce my anxiety.

 Lack of Sleep

 Another trigger for me is sleep deprivation.
 This past year, I have seen this trigger play a significant role in my life.
 I decided to start back to school full time and working full time as well this past fall.
-I could see a direct correlation in the times that I truly had not slept sufficiently and those times I did.
+I could see a direct correlation between the times that I truly had not slept sufficiently and those times I did.
 I have had to make an intention this coming year to place my sleep as a priority in my life.
-If there are times during the week that I have not slept sufficiently, I tend to block off a day (or evening) that week to allow me just to relax, watch television, have a hot bath, and to head to bed at a decent time.
-I have been successful in placing Friday’s to be my day for this recently.
-By that time of the week I am mentally and physically exhausted and it gives me a chance to stop for a moment and reconnect with myself and how I am feeling.
+If there are times during the week that I have not slept sufficiently, I tend to block off a day (or evening) that week to allow me just to relax, watch television, have a hot bath, and head to bed at a decent time.
+I have been successful in placing Fridays to be my day for this recently.
+By that time of the week, I am mentally and physically exhausted and it gives me a chance to stop for a moment and reconnect with myself and how I am feeling.